Rwanda Gorilla Tours

 When is the best time to go for Rwanda Gorilla Tours?

-The best time for Rwanda Gorilla Tours is late-May to mid-October because it is the long dry season, where conditions are more favorable to search for mountain gorillas in their natural habitat.
-This time is preferred because there is little or no rains and Park roads as well as forest hiking trails are drier, making it less challenging to move through the forest.
+The best time for Rwanda Gorilla Tours is late May to mid-October because it is the long dry season, where conditions are more favorable to search for mountain gorillas in their natural habitat.
+This time is preferred because there is little or no rain and Park roads, as well as forest hiking trails, are drier, making it less challenging to move through the forest.

-Travellers that long to enjoy Rwanda gorilla tours in less crowded environment can book to undertake the adventure during the low season (wet months in March, April, late October and November) although you should expect hiking through muddy and slippery forest trails.
+Travelers who long to enjoy Rwanda gorilla tours in a less crowded environment can book to undertake the adventure during the low season (wet months in March, April, late October, and November) although you should expect hiking through muddy and slippery forest trails.

 Getting to Volcanoes National Park from Kigali City

-Besides Volcanoes National Park that makes Rwanda Gorilla Tours possible, travellers can also visit the other three National Parks in Rwanda – including Nyungwe Forest National for chimpanzee trekking, canopy walks, guided forest hikes and bird watching.
-These activities introduce visitors to the 75 mammal species that include 13 species of primates, 322 bird species, butterfly and reptile species, to mention but a few.
+Besides Volcanoes National Park which makes Rwanda Gorilla Tours possible, travelers can also visit the other three National Parks in Rwanda – including Nyungwe Forest National Park for chimpanzee trekking, canopy walks, guided forest hikes, and bird watching.
+These activities introduce visitors to the 75 mammal species including 13 species of primates, 322 bird species, butterfly, and reptile species, to mention but a few.

-Tourists on Rwanda gorilla tours can also visit Akagera National Park for wildlife viewing, birding excursions, boat cruises, helicopter tours and also wilderness camping while the isolated and less-explored Gishwati-Mukura National Park offers alternative opportunities for chimpanzee trekking, birding tours and nature walks in seclusion.
+Tourists on Rwanda gorilla tours can also visit Akagera National Park for wildlife viewing, birding excursions, boat cruises, helicopter tours, and wilderness camping while the isolated and less-explored Gishwati-Mukura National Park offers alternative opportunities for chimpanzee trekking, birding tours and nature walks in seclusion.

 Affiliations